-The resulting products provide a robust set of capabilities for particular commodities, but are poor fits in others (e.g., one might work well for exchange-traded derivatives, but poorly for crude cargos).
+The resulting products provide a robust set of capabilities for particular commodities but are poor fits in others (e.g., one might work well for exchange-traded derivatives, but poorly for crude cargos).
 An additional burden of this legacy platform is that older technology architectures are difficult and expensive to integrate into other systems, such as enterprise resource planning (ERP), due to their monolithic architecture.
-Furthermore, ETRM transaction processing capabilities result in structured business datasets that are often “trapped” within the ETRM’s datamodel, unable to be easily consumed by the enterprise for advanced analytics or other solutions.
+Furthermore, ETRM transaction processing capabilities result in structured business datasets that are often “trapped” within the ETRM’s data model, unable to be easily consumed by the enterprise for advanced analytics or other solutions.

-Recent trends of consolidation among ETRM solution providers has reduced the number of vendors, but not the number of product options.
+Recent trends of consolidation among ETRM solution providers have reduced the number of vendors, but not the number of product options.
 Technology updates continue, but they’re often years behind schedule and even further behind market relevancy in a rapidly changing environment.
 Investment roadmaps for many ETRM products are unclear to current and prospective customers.

 The challenges outlined above are not unique to the ETRM space.
-ERP software vendors, integrators and customers have grappled with similar sets of issues for several years.
-Gartner, for example, has explored this challenge in considerable depth in its research of the ERP market, and even coined the phrase “Postmodern ERP” to describe the architectural approach of leveraging multiple systems, and/or system components, to satisfy differing administrative, operational and control requirements.
+ERP software vendors, integrators, and customers have grappled with similar sets of issues for several years.
+Gartner, for example, has explored this challenge in considerable depth in its research of the ERP market, and even coined the phrase “postmodern ERP” to describe the architectural approach of leveraging multiple systems, and/or system components, to satisfy differing administrative, operational and control requirements.

 In the ETRM sector, consolidation of the major vendors has reduced the number of players, but it hasn’t reduced the number of potential software products, nor led to increases in product investment.
 However, a new class of entrants have made meaningful strides in overcoming some of the historical constraints of ETRMs through postmodern technology architectures and modern implementation methodologies.